 Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.

-Non-Hodgkin's lymphoma occurs when your body produces too many abnormal lymphocytes — a type of white blood cell.
+In most cases, doctors don't know what causes non-Hodgkin's lymphoma.
+In some cases, it's due to a weakened immune system.
+But it begins when your body produces too many abnormal lymphocytes — a type of white blood cell.

 Normally, lymphocytes go through a predictable life cycle.
 Old lymphocytes die, and your body creates new ones to replace them.
 In non-Hodgkin's lymphoma, your lymphocytes don't die, but continue to grow and divide.
 This oversupply of lymphocytes crowds into your lymph nodes, causing them to swell.